Making Products that people use

 100+ Years of History

-Generations of Brunswick people worked at the Brunswick facility when it was operated by Hercules.
-Today, Pinova operates the facility.
-Hercules is busy conducting environmental remediation and restoration at three sites in Brunswick.
+Generations of Brunswick people worked at the Brunswick facility when it was operated by Hercules, and then by Pinova from 2010 through 2023.
+Even after its operations ceased, Hercules has been conducting environmental remediation and restoration at three sites in Brunswick.
+A timeline summarizing the history of operations and remediation at these three sites is below.

 Sediment dredged in Terry Creek